jrasmusson/ios-professional-course/Password-Reset/5-Inline-Interactions/README.md

 ![](images/1.png)

-This will then result in an update call being made to the status view, in which each individual criteria will update itself, and display either the reset circle image, or the green checkmark (not the red x).
+This will then result in an update call being made to the status view, in which each individual criteria will update itself.

-Let's head over to the arcade and set this up 🕹!
+Let's set it up!

 ## Receiving the just-in-time text

-First let's hide the error label.
+First let's hide the error label that we were permanently displaying on the text field.
+We'll show it later when an error occurs.

 **PasswordTextField**